Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 organized into four categories: tutorials, how-to guides, explanations, and API reference.
 We additionally added "installation" and "contributing" (see below) as separate top-level categories.
-Installation is important enough to warrant calling out documentation for separately.
+Installation is important enough to warrant calling out documentation for it separately.
 Contribution documentation is separate because it serves a separate audience, people who want to contribute to SymPy, rather than people who are interested in using it.